cschreib/s16-irlib/README.md

 # The S17 library

-This is a library of model infrared spectra of galaxies, calibrated on the deepest Herschel images in the CANDELS fields.
+This is a library of model infrared spectra of galaxies introduced in [Schreiber et al. (2018)], calibrated on the deepest Herschel images in the CANDELS fields.
 These are based on the physically-motivated dust model of [Galliano et al. (2011)], using amorphous carbon grains.

 The library is composed of two files: 's17_dust.fits' which contains the dust continuum templates created by big grains, and 's17_pah.fits' which contains the mid-infrared features coming from polycyclic aromatic hydrocarbon molecules (PAHs).
 Each file contains the same number of templates (150), each corresponding to a different intensity of the interstellar radiation field (<U>) or, equivalently, to a different dust temperature (Tdust).
 These templates correspond to the luminosity (expressed in units of the solar luminosity) emitted by a cloud of dust of mass equal to one solar mass.
 The big grain and PAH templates can be co-added to form a full dust spectrum.